 “Due to a significant loss in jaguar habitat and natural prey such as deer, pigs, and tapirs, jaguars have been forced to prey on domestic animals such as cattle,” says Hodgdon.

-However, since the jaguar population is dense in Pantanal, when one jaguar is killed, there are many more that come to attempt the same mission and are also killed, fueling a vicious circle.
+However, since the jaguar population is dense in Pantanal, many of these animals attempt the same mission and are also killed, fueling a vicious circle.

 What Happens When We Lose the Jaguar…